 Now if your wrestler is a EEEE or EEEE width or even a bigger EEE width, you probably do want to look at our wide wrestling shoes.
 With the understanding that even our wide wrestling shoes are only about a EEE width.
 So no matter what shoe you buy, it's going to be tight out of the box.
 You will just have to stretch it out.
 Usually leaving the laces loose when you first get the shoes will allow the shoes to stretch out over time.

-Sometimes if you have a real wide foot you may need to go up a full gym shoe size instead of the half gym shoe.
+Sometimes if you have a real wide foot you may need to go up an extra half size than what we recommend.
 This will give you some additional width in the larger shoe, but this also means there will be more room in the toe.
-It’s a balancing act between width and length.
+It's a balancing act between width and length.
 So say your gym shoe is a 11.0 EEE, you will likely want to start out with a 12.0 EEE in our wide shoes.